 The Decathlon mode basically allows a single player to play through all ten games one after another to try and obtain the biggest score possible.
 This is a fun mode but it’s a shame it’s for a single-player only, rather than letting you group up with friends.
 The reason for this is, just like the Time Attack mode, your final score goes onto the worldwide leaderboards.

 Despite the removal of both motion controls and forty party games, there are a few bonus features that are still present and one which is new to the game.
 First of all, although there are eight worlds to play through in the Main Game, you can unlock both world nine and world ten by obtaining eight and nine Champion medals respectively.
-This was also a feature on the original Wii version and I’m glad it’s one which has returned in this game, giving you more levels to work through as a bonus for becoming a Super Monkey Ball master!
+This was also a feature on the original Wii version and I’m glad it’s one that has returned in this game, giving you more levels to work through as a bonus for becoming a Super Monkey Ball master!

 Secondly, you can unlock new skins for our six loveable characters as you obtain Champion medals within the Main Game.
 These don’t do anything other than altering the way the characters look, but it’s nice to have a choice between how your favourite monkey looks from time to time.
 However, there is one secret character – well, it’s a secret if you’ve not seen all the advertising for this game…